Criticism of Fidesz: LGBT issues

-In 2021, the Hungarian parliament passed a bill that featured provisions banning depictions of LGBT persons in mass media or educational materials that may be viewed by underage persons.
+In 2021, the Hungarian parliament passed a bill that featured provisions banning depictions of LGBT persons in media or educational materials that may be viewed by underage persons.
 The stated goal of the provisions was to prevent underage persons from viewing content that promotes homosexuality or gender change.
-The law bans the portrayal of LGBT persons/characters or symbols on television outside of watershed time, bans LGBT issues from being mentioned in school educational materials, bans advertisements that feature favourable portrayals of LGBT persons if underaged persons may be the audience, and creates an official registry of sex educators permitted to conduct sex education classes in schools.
+The law bans the portrayal of LGBT persons, characters, or symbols on television outside of watershed time, bans LGBT issues from being mentioned in school educational materials, bans advertisements that feature favourable portrayals of LGBT persons if underage persons may be the audience, and creates an official registry of sex educators permitted to conduct sex education classes in schools.
+As of November 2024, no educators have been allowed to do so.
 The law also put limits on sales of literature that features LGBT topics, requiring such children's books to be sold in closed packaging, and forbids the sale of such books or other media in the vicinity of churches or schools.
 The legislation was also seen as conflating homosexuality with paedophilia.
 Leaders of 17 EU countries signed a joint statement condemning of the legislation and threatening to challenge the legislation in court over human rights violations if it were not withdrawn.
 The legislation was also denounced by the president of the European Commission.

 Conflict with the EU

-In general Fidsez supports and has implemented policies of "soft-Euroscepticism."
+In general Fidesz supports and has implemented policies of "soft-Euroscepticism."